arnavgautam/TreeHacks2015/Demos/Demo-ClipMeme/demo.md

 	_Azure Webjobs_

-	> **Speaking Point:** A Webjob allows me to run background tasks in the same context as my Web Site.
+	> **Speaking Point:** A Webjob allowsus to run background tasks in the same context as the Web Site.

 1. Switch back to the **ClipMeme** solution in **Visual Studio**.

 1. In **Solution Explorer** go to the **GifGenerator** project and open **Program.cs**.
 Scroll down to show the **ProcessImage** method.

-	> **Speaking Point:** Using the WebJobs SDK it makes really easy to listen to any events that is happening in any of my Azure resources.
+	> **Speaking Point:** Using the WebJobs SDK it makes really easy to listen to any events that is happening in any of the Azure resources.

 1. In Solution Explorer, right-click the **ClipMeme** project node and select **Add > Windows Azure Webjob...**.